rami1996s/Sustainably-Smart-Facility/README.md

 # Sustainably Smart Facility
 implemented with Hussein Mohammad in 2024

-An IoT-powered, cloud-integrated environmental monitoring and control system designed for sustainability, automation, and real-time insights.
-This project utilizes ESP32 devices and AWS cloud services for efficient sensor data management, actuation, and data-driven decision-making.
+An IoT-powered, cloud-integrated environmental monitoring system designed for sustainability, automation, and real-time insights.
+This project utilizes ESP32 devices and AWS cloud services for efficient sensor data management, and data-driven decision-making.

 ---